Seaquarium Institut Marin, practical information…

 Flashes are forbidden.

-Fish do not have eyelids and are ultra-sensitive to sudden changes in light, which provoke high levels of stress.
+Fish do not have eyelids and are ultra-sensitive to sudden changes in light, which provoke high levels of stress. - Do the glass windows make the fish look bigger?

 No. The aquarium windows do not make fish look bigger.
-This is easy to see at the Requinarium where sharks can be watched either through large glass panels or from the top of the pool.
+This is easy to see at the Requinarium where sharks can be watched either through large glass panels or from the top of the pool. - Can the fish see us?

-Yes of course, fish are able to see visitors clearly through the windows of the aquariums!
+Yes of course, fish are able to see visitors clearly through the windows of the aquariums! - May we touch the fish?

 For optimal disease prevention, it is not possible to touch fish living in the tropical zone’s lagoon or observation pool.